tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/io_ops.md

 Similar to `parse_example`, except:

-For dense tensors, the returned `Output` is identical to the output of `parse_example`, except there is no batch dimension, the output shape is the same as the shape given in `dense_shape`.
+For dense tensors, the returned `Tensor` is identical to the output of `parse_example`, except there is no batch dimension, the output shape is the same as the shape given in `dense_shape`.